The Nantucket Christmas Stroll is one of my favorite annual events.

 Find the Most Festive Holiday Decor

 Decorations are one of my favorite parts about the holiday season.
 I absolutely love looking at Christmas lights and seeing how people dress up their homes or businesses with seasonal flair!
-If you’d like to experience some of the best decorations on the island, I’d recommend visiting the following: Brant Point Lighthouse (it always has a gorgeous holiday wreath on it!), the Christmas tree in a row boat (this can be seen on Easy Street and is easily the most photographed spot during Stroll), the “Talking Tree” at the top of Main Street (make sure to check this out on the Saturday of Stroll weekend; you will definitely get a few laughs!), the First Congregational Church on North Centre Street (this picturesque white church is beautiful year-round but during the holidays, they put a tree up in the top window!), and the various boutiques that go above and beyond with their window boxes and light displays (two of my all-time favorites for decor are Craftsmasters of Nantucket on India Street and Peter Beaton Hat Studio on Federal Street; they both do an amazing job with lights!).
+If you’d like to experience some of the best decorations on the island, I’d recommend visiting the following: Brant Point Lighthouse (it always has a gorgeous holiday wreath on it!), the Christmas tree in a row boat (this can be seen on Easy Street and is easily the most photographed spot during Stroll), the “Talking Tree” at the top of Main Street (make sure to check this out on the Saturday of Stroll weekend; you will definitely get a few laughs!), the First Congregational Church on North Centre Street (this picturesque white church is beautiful year-round but during the holidays, they put a tree up in the top window!), and the various boutiques that go above and beyond with their window boxes and light displays (one of my all-time favorites for decor is Craftsmasters of Nantucket on India Street; they do an amazing job with lights!).

 Indulge in a Sunday Brunch